rayvburn/hubero/wiki.md

 ***

 NOTE: with circular bounding box of an actor it is visible that when he tries to avoid obstacles his path is often similar to parts of a circle

+***

+To make Eclipse IDE recognize created new srv files go to: click on the project with a right hand mouse button -> Properties -> C/C++ Include Paths and Preprocessor Symbols and Add External Include Path -> Browse -> go to {YOUR WS FOLDER}/devel and click on the "include" folder and choose OK -> OK -> Apply and Close

+created services are achieveable via:
+`#include <{PACKAGE DEFINING NEW SRV}/{SRV_NAME}`

+make sure that the files arent broken (symbolic linkage)